TheMagnificent11/lewee/README.md

 Check the "Containers" section of Docker Desktop to determine the localhost port being used to host the sample application.

+### VS Code

+You can use the [CLI](#cli) steps to run the sample application.

+Don't use the `Docker: Compose Up` command from the Command Palette because it does not include the overrides.

+Unfortunately, there is now easy way to debug a Docker Compose application using VS Code.

+[This Gist](https://gist.github.com/kendrahavens/cd3ba570e2e59fb4b0cbfe7e3529f0b5) that explains how it can be done, but it hasn't been tested for this solution/workspace.

 ## Contributing